-Virtual to Real Seeds: Dreams of Spring, use nature as a model for designing phantasmagorical seeds.
-Imaginative artificial 3-D modeled seeds look at the evolved wisdom of plants and their ability to propagate by evolving to exploit wind, water, and animal fur, to spread their genes.
+Virtual to Real Seeds: Dreams of Spring use nature as a model for designing phantasmagorical seeds.
+Imaginative artificial 3-D modeled seeds look at the evolved wisdom of plants and their ability to propagate by exploiting wind, water, and animal fur, to spread their genes.

-Seeds are the future of the plant and these works exist as models of future flowers possibly transgenic, yet to actually exist.
+Seeds are the plant’s future; these works exist as models of future flowers, possibly transgenic, yet to exist.
 They are printed as Giclee prints produced at the Centro Portuguese de Serigraphia in October 2013.

 They are produced through research and study on the morphology of seeds and overall plant strategies.

-The incredible variety of plant form and the intriguing strategies they have come to utilize in spreading their genes are fascinating.
-As plants are rooted in the ground and cannot travel to spread their genes the seeds are an important evolutionary strategy for propagation and can be seen as the most precious of developments, as they carry the next generation within.
+The incredible variety of plant forms and the intriguing strategies they have come to utilize in spreading their genes are fascinating.
+As plants are rooted in the ground and cannot travel to spread their genes, the seeds are an essential evolutionary strategy for propagation.
+They are the most precious of developments, as they carry the next generation.

-The seedings would have to compete for space, light, water, and nutrients with the parent plant and their siblings; and they would probably also encounter other unfavorable conditions and hazards such predators and diseases, possibly already attracted by the parent plant.
-Traveling gives them the chance to colonize new sites, thus expanding the range of the species.
+The seedings would have to compete for space, light, water, and nutrients with the parent plant and their siblings, and they would probably also encounter other unfavorable conditions and hazards such as predators and diseases, possibly already attracted by the parent plant.
+Traveling allows them to colonize new sites, thus expanding the range of the species.

-In the end, the survival of not only the individual but of the entire species is dependent on the seed of reaching a suitable place of germination and establishment.
-Once ripe, a fruit has to somehow fulfill it true biological function, which is the dispersal of the seeds.
-The crucial role the fruits and seeds play in the life of a plant explains the great variety of dispersal strategies that plants have developed during the course of evolution.
-The strategies for dispersal – weather involving wind, water, animals and humans or an explosive force from the plant itself are reflected in a seemingly endless plethora of different colors, sizes, and shapes.
+In the end, the survival of not only the individual but the entire species depends on the seed reaching a suitable place of germination and establishment.
+Once ripe, the fruit has to somehow fulfill its biological function, which is the dispersal of the seeds.
+The crucial role fruits and seeds play in a plant’s life explain the variety of dispersal strategies that plants have developed during evolution.
+The system for dispersal – weather involving wind, water, animals, and humans or an explosive force from the plant itself is reflected in a seemingly endless plethora of different colors, sizes, and shapes.

 It is a seed of knowledge, idea, and behavior actualized and sometimes propagated in culture.

-While it would be easy to for example looks at all the negative technologies that have impacted our futures and who we are becoming, as an artist I have chosen to focus my energies, on creating real-world solutions that plant ideas and real solutions to the future.
+While it would be easy to look at all the negative technologies that have impacted our futures and who we are becoming, as an artist, I have chosen to focus my energies on creating real-world solutions that plant ideas and real solutions to the future.

-The Seed series in the Museum for Insects demonstrates one benefit of digital works which is scalability.
+The Seed series in the Museum for Insects demonstrates one benefit of digital works: scalability.

 Exhibitions: